Senior Living Facilities

 - Continuing Care Retirement Community (CCRC) provides all the services listed above (IL, AS, SN & MC) in one facility.
 This allows its residents to age in place and live with their loved ones as needs evolve.

+Thanks for reading our article on aging trends in the US.
 In the next installment we will discuss the increasing need for Senior Living facilities going forward.
 The final installment will discuss the newest trends in Senior Living Facilities.